GCP Spanner

 Step 3: Run asset to ingest data

-bruin run assets/spanner_ingestion.yml
+bruin run assets/gcp_spanner_ingestion.yml

-As a result of this command, Bruin will ingest data from the given Spanner table into your Postgres database.
+As a result of this command, Bruin will ingest data from the given GCP Spanner table into your Postgres database.